This article was last updated by on

 2. Inadequate Sunlight

-Enough light always proves to be instrumental in promoting the growth of Fiddle Leaf Fig.
+A few hours of direct light always proves to be beneficial for the tropical Fiddle Leaf Fig.

-Fiddle Leaf Fig prefers 6-8 hours of medium to bright light daily.
-Place the plant near a window that receives eastern sun exposure in spring and summer mornings.
+Fiddle Leaf Fig prefers daily 6-8 hours of medium to bright light.
+Place the plant near an open east-facing window in spring and summer mornings.

-If your plant gets less sunlight, it will search for a light source and bend toward it.
-This phenomenon is phototropism.
+If your plant gets less sunlight, it will bend toward it in a phenomenon called positive phototropism.

-Brown patches, yellow, and fallen leaves are other symptoms of insufficient light.
+Brown and yellow patches, leaf falls, leggy stems, and sparse leaf growth are other symptoms of insufficient light.

 Image represents the placement of Fiddle Leaf Fig near an east facing window